GenAI Security Technical Blog Series 4/6: Secure AI by Design - Understanding GenAI App Infrastructure

 L2 Linker

-This blog written in collaboration with: Haozhe Zhang, Brody Kutt, Yiheng An, Yu Fu, Qi Deng, and Royce Lu.
+This blog written by Haozhe Zhang, Brody Kutt, Yiheng An, Yu Fu, Qi Deng, Royce Lu, and Scott Emo.

 Introduction

 Generative AI (GenAI) is redefining possibilities across diverse industries, including education, entertainment, marketing, legal, and healthcare.
-While these sectors already face varied security risks, the integration of GenAI introduces novel challenges and compounds existing complexities.
+While these sectors already face varied security risks, GenAI introduces novel challenges and compounds existing complexities.
+With the right AI security portfolio, you should be able to secure AI by design rather than patching it afterwards.

 1. It requires extensive computational power and specialized hardware for model training and inference.